What style of wine is Chenin Blanc? Does Riesling originate from

 A fresh, lightly scented variety grown in Piedmont.
 Small plantings can also be found in Australia and California.
 Pear flavours are often seen. |

-| Chardonnay |
+| France |

 \Widely grown throughout the world.
 Prized for its generous flavours and weighty mid palate. |